zoyashahamUni/CTD-TLP-Tool/tool/README.md

 - Every feasible pair is **covered** (appears in at least one feasible test row with an ST trace).
 - Every impossible pair is explicitly marked **infeasible**.

-This yields a minimal, oracle-guided CTD test suite with full 2-way coverage over all feasible configurations of the model.
+This gets a minimal, oracle-guided CTD test suite with full 2-way coverage over all feasible configurations of the model.